 Don’t let your mindfulness meditation stop once the food is prepared — you can bring the same mindfulness to eating and enjoying the dish you’ve created.

 If you’re looking to become more aware of your relationship with food in general, explore this 30-session mindful eating course (only available to logged-in Headspace subscribers).
 As you delve into these guided meditations, congratulate yourself on the time and effort you’re investing in your own well-being and the well-being of others.
-Sign up for free today, and start experiencing the powerful benefits of meditation and mindful living.
+Sign up for a free trial today, and start experiencing the powerful benefits of meditation and mindful living.